One simple tool to save time and money, and get healthier: A meal plan template

 The real key is not to start from scratch!
-You can find a template already created and scrutinize it to make it perfect.
+You can find a template already created and customize it a bit (if necessary) to make it perfect.

 Good meal plan templates come in many shapes and sizes.
-There should be a lot to choose from.
-They have already been created for dietary restrictions, health goals, or even cooking styles.
+There should be several to choose from.
+They have already been created for different dietary restrictions, health goals, cooking preferences, and lifestyles.

-For example, for dietary restrictions, you can start with a premade template for your vegetarian or gluten-free clients, or school-safe nut-free recipes for your kids.
+For example, for dietary restrictions, you can start with a premade template for your vegetarian or gluten-free clients, or school-safe nut-free recipes for those with kids.

 How does a meal plan template help save money?

-Bonus tip: You can also include leftovers in your meal plan to simplify it even more and help your clients save more time and money.
+Bonus tip: You can also include leftovers in your meal plan to simplify it even more (less cooking!) and help your clients save more time and money.